-The name managed to see enough usage in 1997 to debut on the SSA’s national baby name list (which has a 5-baby cut-off).
-It wasn’t set to become the Next Big Thing, though, until MTV shined a spotlight on it.
+The name managed to see enough usage in 1997 to debut in the U.S. baby name data (which has a 5-baby cut-off).
+It wasn’t set to become the Next Big Thing, though, until MTV shined a spotlight upon it.

-In late 2000, rock band P.O.D. was featured on one of the first episodes of MTV Cribs.
+In October of 2000, rock band P.O.D. was featured on one of the first episodes of MTV Cribs.
 Vocalist Paul Joshua “Sonny” Sandoval decided to bring along his baby daughter Nevaeh [vid], saying:

 This is Nevaeh right here, that’s heaven spelled backwards.
 She’s my first, she’s 6 months old.

-Usage of the baby name exploded after that.
-And Nevaeh’s sudden trendiness gave rise to all sorts of variants.
+And Nevaeh’s sudden trendiness gave rise to all sorts of spelling variants.